BorisRado/azure-functions-serverless-tutorial/README.md

 * `POST /movies`: insert a new movie.
 The name of the movie to be inserted must be contained in the body of the request;
 * `GET /movies`: get list of all movies;

-For simplicity, the application won't even be connected to an Azure SQL database.
+For simplicity, the application won't even be connected to an external database.
 Of course, this is a bad practice, because when designing a serverless application, not unlike when designing a microservices application, we should ensure, that the single instances running the application are stateless, i.e. that no data is stored in memory.
-In our case, instead of storing the movie names in an external and persistent database, we do just that, i.e. we store the movies in the local memory.
-Because of that, we may loose the data.
-If you want to create a more serious application, you may refer to the sample project available in [another Github repository](https://github.com/BorisRado/azure-functions-serverless-tutorial-jdbc).
+In our case, instead of storing the movie names in an external and persistent database, we store the movies in the local memory.
+Because of that, we may loose the data for example when the application is restarted.
+If you want to create a more serious application, you may refer to the sample project available in [this Github repository](https://github.com/BorisRado/azure-functions-serverless-tutorial-jdbc), or take any application from [kumuluzee-samples repository](https://github.com/kumuluz/kumuluzee-samples) and proceed to the next section, *Testing locally*.

 First, create the skeleton application:
 ```bash